This document outlines the process for establishing accounts for publishing apps in the Apple App Store.

 If your organization manages multiple mobile applications via App Store Connect, please contact us to discuss our alternate permissions solution.

-Please note that as our engineering team works on your app transfer and updating processes, you will receive emails from Apple about the process.
+Note: As our engineering team works on your app transfer and updating processes, you will receive emails from Apple about the process.
 While some of these may seem odd, they are part of the process, and our engineering team is aware of them.
 You can generally ignore the emails about the app being updated/processed.
 An example email that is triggered during the transfer process is titled “Potential Loss of Keychain Access.”
 This email can be ignored as it just means our engineers are in the process of updating your app.

 The one email from Apple that will require your action is if they update their agreement terms.
 Apple has a history of updating this agreement at least annually and sometimes more frequently.
 When the agreement changes, the Team Agent will be notified by email.
 Until your Team Agent logs in and agrees to the updated terms, SeeClickFix will not be able to issue any updates to your mobile app.